Capture One Pro 21: Should you buy a perpetual license or a subscription?

 Annual pre-paid subscriptions

-With the old pricing for license upgrades it wasn’t until year seven that you started to see a benefit, providing you’ve upgraded every year.
+With the old pricing for license upgrades, it wasn’t until year seven that you started to see a benefit, provided you’ve upgraded every year.
 But that’s no longer the case.

 Adopting the subscription route is the cheapest option if you want to benefit from the continual improvements, camera and lens support and of course all the new features.
 If you buy a license and don’t upgrade every year, it could work out cheaper but you’ll miss out on any advances.